pmattd/big-data-generator/README.md

 ------------ | -------------
 base-filename | The filename to generate.
-It will be appended with _n where n is a sequential number starting from 1 max-files | Limit to the number of files that can be generated max-data-size-in-bytes | Limit to the amount of data to write (-1 if no limit) file-write-interval-in-seconds | The time between each file being writer (0 if none) line-write-interval-in-seconds | The delay between writing each line in the file (0 if none) path | Path to write the files value-separator | Separator to use between values in the csv
+It will be appended with _n where n is a sequential number starting from 1 max-files | Limit to the number of files that can be generated max-data-size-in-bytes | Limit to the amount of data to write (-1 if no limit) file-write-interval-in-seconds | The time to pause between the end of one file and the start of the next (0 if none) line-write-interval-in-seconds | The delay between writing each line in the file (0 if none) path | Path to write the files value-separator | Separator to use between values in the csv